FrankPujo/Solar2D-Shapes/README.md

 * height lenhgt
 ### Star
 * ray lenght
-* thickness index[^1]
+* thickness index (four points[^1], five points[^3])
 ### Ellipse
 * width[^2]
 * height[^2]
 ---
-  [^1]: The thickness index is expressed with a number from 0 to 10; with 0 causing the absence of the star itself and 10 the creation of a square instead.
+  [^1]: For four-points stars: the thickness index is expressed with a number from 0 to 10; with 0 causing the absence of the star itself and 10 the creation of a square instead.
 To create a classic looking star a value from 1 to 6 is suggested.
   [^2]: The values in the ellipse can be express with any number.
 Consider that a value of 1 corresponds to 100 pixels on the screen.
+  [^3]: For five-points stars: the thickness index is expressed with a number from 0 to 10; with 0 causing the absence of the star itself and 10 the creation of a decagon instead.
+To create a classic looking star a value from 3 to 5 is suggested., with 3.6 as the ideal and standard value.